Central Valley/San Joaquin Valley Aquifer System

 Source: U.S. Geological Society

 The thick sedimentary sequence has formed a vast expanse of flat topography on the natural floodplain of the San Joaquin River.
 This, in combination with a mild climate that allows a year-round growing season, has made the Central Valley one of the most productive and largest agricultural centers in the world.
 The Central Valley aquifer system is highly utilized, primarily to augment limited allocations of surface water for irrigation.
 Since the mid-1920s, groundwater withdrawals have generally outpaced natural recharge to the aquifer, leading to dropping water levels, irreversible aquifer compaction, and land subsidence (as will be discussed in more detail next week, in Module 6.2).
 Until recently, groundwater withdrawals were neither heavily monitored nor regulated.
-However, in the face of an ongoing multi-year drought, a new bill was signed into law in mid-September, 2014 that restricts pumping (See What to Know about California's New Groundwater Law; see also New California Groundwater Pumping Rules Signed Into Law).
+However, in the face of an ongoing multi-year drought, a 2014 bill was signed into law that restricts pumping and implements groundwater sustainability plans (See What to Know about California's New Groundwater Law; see also New California Groundwater Pumping Rules Signed Into Law).
 Shallow aquifer units in the valley are also plagued by a wide range of water quality concerns associated with irrigation and return flow of irrigation water to the aquifer via infiltration; these include leaching of selenium, boron, and other constituents from soils; salinization; and high concentrations of pesticides and fertilizers.
 We’ll discuss all of these issues in more detail in upcoming modules about water quality and the effects of climate change.